raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-10-notes-odyssey.md

         -   Fear of failure
             -   Shame links failure to **personal inadequacy**, making us afraid to try, risk, or grow

+    -   reframe shame into guilt

+        -   **focusing on actions** rather than identity

     -   真诚 <- 感受
         -   Trust
         -   假

+-   surrender vs giving up

+    -   surrender means **releasing the need to control** and trusting a higher purpose
+        -   accompanied by a sense of peace, relief, and acceptance
+    -   giving up means **stopping out of a belief you will never get what you want**

 -   主动 与 被动
     -   回应他人